 Ureka Big Idea Challenge

-We want to help lots of ideas come to life and that is why we split the $5,000 award between three winners.
 In addition to the startup funds, students receive project management guidance in the semesters that follow.
 We actively support a number of these great ideas well after the founders have graduated.

 Do you have an idea?
 Come visit our office to see how you can start working on your idea and possibly enter the next contest.